Napam/meny/README.md

 1. You have implemented some functions in some Python file (regardless of the intention of creating a CLI menu).
 1. Then you realize it would be nice to have a CLI interface to call said functions.

 Today is your lucky day!
 Because Meny is especially designed for this scenario! (which I have encountered surprisingly many times, hence this package).
-Just install and import `meny` and do
+Just install `meny` and do
 ```
 meny yourfile.py
 ```